Brown Rice vs. White Rice – Which Provides The Most Nutrients for Strength

 What about the Phytic Acid and Arsenic in Brown Rice?

-These foods contain phytic acid, an anti-nutrient that binds to minerals and can inhibit the enzyme amylase.
-This may cause digestive issues, including bloating, constipation, and other gastrointestinal symptoms.
+These foods have something called phytic acid.
+This is an anti-nutrient that sticks to minerals and can stop the enzyme amylase from working.
+This might cause problems with your digestion, like bloating, constipation, and other tummy troubles.

-While brown rice is higher in minerals than white rice, it also contains more phytic acid, which cancels out many of its benefits.
-Additionally, brown rice can have up to 80% more arsenic than white rice.
+Even though brown rice has more minerals than white rice, it also has more phytic acid.
+This takes away a lot of its good points.
+Plus, brown rice can have up to 80% more arsenic than white rice.

 Our Verdict

-On the other hand, brown rice is higher in fiber and more nutritious, but it also contains harmful compounds.
-However, it’s important to note that many of the nutrients found in brown rice can also be obtained from other foods without the risk of arsenic and phytic acid.
+On the other hand, brown rice has more fiber and is more nutritious, but it also has some stuff in it that isn’t good for you.
+But, it’s good to remember that a lot of the nutrients you get from brown rice can also be found in other foods that don’t have arsenic and phytic acid.

 Hi, I'm Dave Moffat the founder and Chief Editor of steroidsourcetalk.com and certified International Personal Trainer and Certified Nutritionist.
 My passion has always been bodybuilding but with 15 years' experience in weight loss programs too, it's hard not to mention all that when you're working at your fitness level fullest (I hope).
 When Im not in the gym or spending time away from my family i often think about what advice would help others achieve theirs goals just like these inspired mine.